padiketeku/EnvMonMod/EMM-Prac-4-Land Clearing.md

 print( mean_stdev, 'statistics');
 ```

-In the Console, expand the image properties to view the meand and SD values.
+In the Console, expand the image properties to view the mean and SD values.
 Your screen may be as shown below.

 ![image](https://github.com/user-attachments/assets/03f5f3b2-9077-47be-b7fc-aa64099edf0c)